SSantosLab/DESI-QA/README.md

 `fao_seq.py`: moves the positioners and reads args and remote_conf

-`regions.reg`: used for spotfinder code, probably doesn't need to be here
+`regions.reg`: used for spotfinder code

 `tsmount.py`: mount test move (?)